AlishBii/WSA/README.md

 # WSA
 This is JavaFX web scrapper application, where you can specify URL to scrape and regex to take from.

-This app scraps this ebsite - https://pokemondb.net/pokedex/all
+This app scraps this website - https://pokemondb.net/pokedex/all

 ## Contact